Agnes Weinrich: Weinrich, her sister Helen, and Karl Knaths

 Throughout the 1920s and 1930s, Weinrich received critical notice for works she showed in exhibitions in Provincetown and New York.
 Her exhibitions in these two places included appearance in most of the annual shows held by the Provincetown Art Association and the New York Society of Women Artists as well as shows held by the Society of Independent Artists and two New York galleries, the Weyhe and Touchstone.
 She also received attention from critics outside these two home bases.
 A critic called attention to the still life paintings in a 1932 exhibition at the J.B.
-Speed Memorial Museum in Louisville, Kentucky and a critic for the Washington Post wrote a review of a solo exhibition in Washington, D.C. in 1938.
+Speed Memorial Museum in Louisville, Kentucky and a critic for the Washington Post wrote a review of a solo exhibition in Washington, D.C., in 1938.
 Her work also appeared and received critical notice from time to time in the Boston Globe and in 1939 that paper reviewed a solo exhibition at the Boston Conservatory of Music.
-Her appearances in Philadelphia included the block prints she showed in the first annual exhibition of that city's Print Club, noted in the Philadelphia Enquirer.
+Her appearances in Philadelphia included the block prints she showed in the first annual exhibition of that city's Print Club, noted in the Philadelphia Inquirer.
 Following her death, her work was exhibited and received critical notice in group shows at places such as Burlington, Iowa; Kansas City, Missouri; Atlanta, Georgia; Iowa City, Iowa; Neenah, Wisconsin; and Lancaster, Pennsylvania.
 In 1997, a gallery in Des Moines gave Weinrich a retrospective exhibition to which the Burlington Hawk-Eye gave a lengthy review.